 The Evergreen Society

-The Norfolk Botanical Garden has formed the Evergreen Society to honor people who have made a planned gift to the Garden.
-Join the Evergreen Society and be a part of Norfolk Botanical Garden Forever.
+The Norfolk Botanical Garden Evergreen Society recognizes and celebrates an outstanding group of friends who generously support the Garden beyond their lifetimes.
 One of the greatest contributions that can be made on behalf of Norfolk Botanical Garden’s future is through individuals’ taking advantage of the tax-saving and income-producing incentives available through charitable gifts.
 Charitable giving as part of your estate planning or investment planning can accomplish the following benefits:

 - Underwrite and help perpetuate worthy organizations of your choice.